-For the year ended June 30, 2020, the District recognized pension expense of \$1,205,165 and revenue of \$782,646 for support provided by the State.
+For the year ended August 31, 2020, the District recognized pension expense of \$890,378 and revenue of \$890,378 for support provided by the State.

-At June 30, 2020 the District reported its proportionate share of the TRS' deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+At August 31, 2020, the District reported its proportionate share of the TRS's deferred outflows of resources and deferred inflows of resources related to pensions form the following sources: (The amounts shown below will be the cumulative layers from the current and prior years combined.)